itzz-ryan/SynovaOS/README.md

-# ComputerCraft-OS
-An Operating-System for the Minecraft ComputerCraft Mod.

 # 🖥️ My Custom OS for ComputerCraft 🌟

 Welcome to **My Custom OS**!
 This is a lightweight and user-friendly operating system designed specifically for the **ComputerCraft** mod in **Minecraft**.
 With features like file management and command execution, it's the perfect way to enhance your ComputerCraft experience!